MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 #### Examples

-Consider the following index on a view:
+Consider again the following index on a view:

 ```mzsql
 CREATE INDEX idx_orders_view_qty on orders_view (quantity);